 From 2014 to 2018 I was the Co-Investigator on the AHRC-funded project Translation and translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities, known as TLang.
 I also led two related projects, Migration and Home (AHRC) and Migration and Settlement (LSSI).

-My most recent books are Voices and Practices in Applied Linguistics (White Rose Publishing, in press, edited with Clare Wright and Lou Harvey) and Translanguaging as Transfortmation: The Collaborative Construction of New Linguistic Realities (Multilingual Matters, in press, edited with Emilee Moore and Jessica Bradley).
+My most recent books are Voices and Practices in Applied Linguistics (White Rose Publishing, 2019, edited with Clare Wright and Lou Harvey) and Translanguaging as Transformation: The Collaborative Construction of New Linguistic Realities (Multilingual Matters, 2020, edited with Emilee Moore and Jessica Bradley).
 I have also published The Routledge Handbook of Language and Superdiversity (2018, section editor with Melanie Cooke), Language, Superdiversity and Education), Adult Language Education and Migration: Challenging Agendas in Policy and Practice (Routledge, 2015, edited with Anne Whiteside); The Routledge Handbook of Applied Linguistics (Routledge, 2011); and ESOL: A Critical Guide (OUP, 2008, with Melanie Cooke).

 Current and recent research projects

-Translation and translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities (TLang) (2014-2018) (AHRC) (Co-Investigator).
+Translation and translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities (TLang) (2014-2018) (AHRC) (Co-I).